Chocorean/chocorean.github.io/_posts/2022-07-13-a-playground-for-the-boys.md

 important to teach how to protect ourselves from Zone Walking attacks.
 From what I understand, this attack is difficult but not impossible, and may allow one to get unauthorized access to our resource records by requesting DNS servers and by trying to revert hashes.
-To address this issue, it is recommend to update the salt that we used when signing our zone file.
+To address this issue, it is recommended to update the salt that we used when signing our zone file.
 This script<sup>[2][script]</sup>
 will automatically refresh the salt of our signed zone file, and can easily be automated using `cron`: